Weirdest Lost and Found Items – And How to Get Your Stuff Back

 Ever lose a suit of armor or an embalmed baby shark while traveling?
-Someone did.
+Believe it or not, someone did.
 Someone’s always losing something odd on a plane or at the airport.
-What to do?
-Here are some answers but first, the fun stuff (and don’t miss the video below).
+Check out the weirdest lost and found items at the airport and learn what to do if your items get lost.

-Some of the stranger things people have lost while traveling either in suitcases or just stray items include the following:
+Some of the most interesting and strange things people have lost while traveling include the following:

 - Shrunken heads